 Priority Work Areas for Student Volunteers

-As of October 2020, the two critical needs of the 351 local boards of health in Massachusetts are:
+As of January 2021, the critical needs of the 351 local boards of health in Massachusetts are:

 What does the work entail?

 You will need to commit to a certain amount of time and training, and will be assigned to a local board of health.
 The APHVC will facilitate an introduction to your point person in the local board of health (LBOH), and you will also have a team lead from the APHVC to help you onboard and provide support in your new role.